-I suppose you could say I led a fairly simple life.
-Having grown up in a small town in a house some would envy in the middle of suburbia—and though I had no big money to ever speak of and had average family and small dreams—I never looked down on what was mine.
-We went to high school football games every Friday night or Saturday afternoon.
-On Sunday mornings, our neighbors waved to us as we went to church where my dad was the preacher.
+I suppose you could say I’ve led a simple life.
+Having grown up in a small town in a house some would envy in the middle of suburbia—and though I had no big money to ever speak of and had an average family and small dreams—I never looked down on what was mine and thanked my maker for what I had been given.
+Weekends were filled with small-town sports and church events and family was important where I came from.
 Nothing terrible ever happened in our version of Mayberry and everyone knew everyone else, for the most part.
 My life in retrospect was a typical Midwesterner’s life.
 In one sense, however, it was extraordinary.

-I never dreamed I’d fall in love at only 15 years old, but I also never dreamed life would take the drastic turn that it had either.
-For a shy teen like me who usually felt like I didn’t have a place in the whole world where I belonged, I was about to get smacked right in the face with one gigantic life-defining moment and I hadn’t even known it at the time.
+I never dreamed I’d fall in love at only 15 years old, but never in my wildest dreams would I have imagined life would take the drastic turn it had either.
+For an introverted teen like me who usually felt out of place and self-conscious, I was about to get shaken from my comfort zone with two life-altering moments and I hadn’t even recognized it at the time.

-From an outsider’s perspective, there was really nothing earth-shattering about this day in particular to set it apart from any other day.
-It began as any normal day, apart from the fact that I was scared out of my mind to be starting high school.
+From an outsider’s perspective, there was nothing earth-shattering about this day, in particular, to set it apart from any other day.
+It began like any normal day, apart from the fact that I was scared out of my mind to be starting high school.
 I woke, shoveled down a bowl of cereal, and then my mom drove me and my older brother to school.

-Glancing around the cafeteria, I didn’t immediately see either, but I saw another friend of mine from band and headed in her direction.
+Glancing around the cafeteria, I didn’t see either, but I saw another friend of mine from the band and headed in her direction.